 Finally, relax!
 You’re going to have a great time traveling to Cuba.
 Cuba has been one of my favorite destinations so far.
 It is beautiful, diverse, intriguing, and lots of fun.

 Amanda Formoso taught English in Japan, spent two years with the Peace Corps in Thailand, volunteered as a healthcare worker in Africa, and studied Shaolin in China.
-She prefers solo travel to unique destinations such as Tibet, Mongolia, and Cuba.
+She prefers solo travel in unique destinations such as Tibet, Mongolia, and Cuba.

 Amanda now lives in Portland, Oregon.
 Check out her latest photography on Instagram.